Tutorial

 Fundamentals

-- Basics - Variables, types, operators, strings
+- Basics: Variables, types, operators, strings

-- Ownership - Ownership, borrowing, references, lifetimes
+- Ownership: Ownership, borrowing, references, lifetimes

-- Functions - Functions, closures, methods
+if, loops, pattern matching - Functions: Functions, closures, methods

 Core Concepts